Internet Access Policy

 The Hershey Public Library is a community center focusing on open access to materials, programs, information and services that fulfill the community’s educational and enrichment needs.
 The Library actively promotes and supports reading, literacy, information technology, and lifelong learning.

-The Internet is a resource that enables library patrons to connect to information beyond that contained in the Library’s collection.
+The Internet is a resource that enables library patrons to connect to information beyond that contained in the Hershey Public Library’s (the Library’s) collection and relates to the Library’s commitment to lifelong learning.
 Currently, however, it is an unregulated medium.
-While it does contain a wealth of materials that are personally, professionally and culturally enriching to individuals of all ages, it also allows access to some materials that may be offensive, illegal and/or inaccurate.
-The Hershey Public Library does not monitor and has no control over any materials obtained on the Internet, and cannot be held responsible for its content.
+While it does contain a wealth of materials that are personally, professionally, and culturally enriching to individuals of all ages, it also allows access to some materials that may be offensive, illegal and/or inaccurate.
+The Hershey Public Library does not monitor and has no control over any materials obtained on the Internet and cannot be held responsible for its content.

 All Internet resources accessible through the Library are provided equally to all library users.
 Parents or guardians, not the Library or its staff, are responsible for their children’s use of the Internet through the Library’s connection.
 In compliance with Federal Law, the library provides filtered access to the Internet based on the user’s age.
 Internet computers located in the Children’s Department are reserved for patrons under age 17.
-It is recommended that parents supervise their children’s Internet sessions.
+Minors are considered to be library users under the age of 17.
+No filter or procedure can eliminate material which may be inappropriate for some children or offensive to some people.
+Parents are urged to monitor Internet use of their children just as they monitor their children’s reading.
+Parents are responsible for their children’s internet usage at the Library.

-Internet technology changes rapidly and employs a wide variety of hardware and software; therefore, library computers may not support every activity available via the Internet, nor may library staff be able to provide assistance in every circumstance.
+Internet technology changes rapidly and employs a wide variety of hardware and software.
+Therefore, library computers may not support every activity available via the Internet and library staff may not be able to help in every circumstance.

 Rules of Use